The historic tram depot St. Peter

 In 1881, the first public transport service in Nuremberg and to the neighbouring city Fürth started.
 How about travelling back in time to the days of horse-drawn trams, the first electric trams, and the nostalgic saloon coaches of the 1950s?
 In our tram depot, you will learn when the first underground trains started, how omnibuses conquered even remote parts of the city and why modern low-floor carriages are a great innovation.

-The historic tram depot St. Peter (Ger.: Historisches Straßenbahndepot) opens its doors for you every first weekend in the month from 10.00 to 17.30 – please note that the last admission will be at 17.00.
+The historic tram depot St. Peter (German: Historisches Straßenbahndepot) opens its doors for you every first weekend in the month from 10.00 to 17.30 (not open in January) – please note that the last admission will be at 17.00.

 - How to find us